Siege of Petropavlovsk: Second bombardment and repulse of the landing force

 On 1 September the Virago was despatched to bury Admiral Price on the other side of the bay.
-There they encountered four American whalers living in a tent who told them that the port was vulnerable to an attack from the landward side, with a path though the woods of Nikalski Hill that would allow light artillery to crest the hill.
-Meanwhile, the French commander, Admiral Febvrier-Despointes and the British commander, Captain Nicholson were engaged in a fierce argument.
+There they encountered four American whalers living in a tent who told them that the port was vulnerable to an attack from the landward side, with a path through the woods of Nikalski Hill that would allow light artillery to crest the hill.
+Meanwhile, the French commander, Admiral Febvrier-Despointes, and the British commander, Captain Nicholson, were engaged in a fierce argument.
 Despointes wanted to retreat, whereas Nicholson was more bellicose, correctly believing that the Russians had expended most of their ammunition and that one more push would overwhelm the defenders.
-Since Despointes refused to place his ships back under enemy fire Nicholson took the report of the Americans and proposed a landing, with the ships suppressing the enemy Batteries and a force of roughly 700 men landing near Battery no. 6 to attack two objectives; one group would occupy the top of Nikalski Hill and bring up boat howitzers to destroy the Aurora, whilst the other group would fight through the town to occupy Battery no. 5 and then onto Battery no. 2.
+Since Despointes refused to place his ships back under enemy fire Nicholson took the report of the Americans and proposed a landing, with the ships suppressing the enemy batteries and a force of roughly 700 men landing near Battery no. 6 to attack two objectives; one group would occupy the top of Nikalski Hill and bring up boat howitzers to destroy the Aurora, whilst the other group would fight through the town to occupy Battery no. 5 and then onto Battery no. 2.
 The matter was put to a vote, and all the British Captains voted to attack, and two of the French Captains voted not to with de la Grandière of the Eurydice abstaining.
 The deciding vote was cast by Febvrier-Despointes, who did not wish to make the attack but feared the French being labelled cowards, especially given the premature flight of the Forte and the refusal of the Eurydice to engage the enemy a few days before.
 He abstained, leaving the vote 3–2 in favour of the attack.

 The attackers were placed aboard the Virago, which towed the President, Forte and the ships boats towards Battery no. 6.
 The assault group consisted of: